 MASSACHUSETTS Statute(s), regulation(s), and initial effective date(s) None.
 Substantive amendment(s) to statewide law(s) N/A Is kratom or its related substances controlled?
-N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
-Recently proposed legislation Yes.
+N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Recently proposed legislation Yes.
 See Pending State Legislation .

 MICHIGAN Statute(s), regulation(s), and initial effective date(s) None.
 Substantive amendment(s) to statewide law(s) N/A Is kratom or its related substances controlled?
-N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
-Recently proposed legislation Yes.
+N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Recently proposed legislation Yes.
 See Pending State Legislation .

 MINNESOTA Statute(s), regulation(s), and initial effective date(s) MINN.
 STAT.
-ANN. § 152.027 (West 2023) (eff.
-Aug.
-1989).
+ANN. § 152.027 (West 2024).
 Substantive amendment(s) to statewide law(s) August 1, 2018 - Added offenses related to the sale and possession of kratom.
 Is kratom or its related substances controlled?
 No. Defined term(s) None.
 Limitations on possession, distribution, sale, or manufacture It is unlawful for a person to sell any amount of kratom or a substance that contains mitragynine or 7-hydroxymitragynine to a person under the age of 18; or It is unlawful for a person under the age of 18 to possess any amount of kratom or a substance that contains mitragynine or 7-hydroxymitragynine.
 Product label requirements None.
 Penalties for violations Selling any amount of kratom or a substance that contains mitragynine or 7-hydroxymitragynine to a person under the age of 18 is a gross misdemeanor.
 Unlawfully possessing any amount of kratom or a substance that contains mitragynine or 7-hydroxymitragynine is a misdemeanor if the person is under age 18.
 Other statewide provisions of note None.
-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
 Recently proposed legislation Yes.
 See Pending State Legislation .

 MISSISSIPPI Statute(s), regulation(s), and initial effective date(s) None.
 Substantive amendment(s) to statewide law(s) N/A Is kratom or its related substances controlled?
-N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Local regulation(s) The cities of Batesville, Columbus, Corinth, New Albany, and Oxford prohibit the possession, purchase, distribution, sale, or display of kratom.
-Recently proposed legislation Yes.
+N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Recently proposed legislation Yes.
 See Pending State Legislation .